sherado99/Stech/README.md

 ## 🙏 Acknowledgments

-Stech is built on top of Cloudflare Workers, Llama 4 Scout, and the Skyfire payment network.
+Stech is built on top of Cloudflare Workers and Llama 4 Scout.
 Special thanks to the open‑source community and everyone who believes in honest AI.

 ---

 *“Not because it can, but because it chooses to be here.”*

----

 **Tags:** `#Stech` `#AuthenticPresence` `#HonestAI` `#AIEthics` `#BuildInPublic`